next-step/js-todo-list-step1/README.md

 <br>

 ## Convention
-- Class, Method : CamelCase
+- Class : CamelCase
 - Directory : CamelCase
 - Components : start with Uppercase
+- Method
+    - CamelCase
+    - DOM Method : use prefix "on"
+    - Other Methods : start with verb

 <br>